crest-cassia/oacis/docs/en/api_watcher.md

 - `#async { ... }`
     - The blocks are evaluated concurrently.
 In this block, you can call `await` methods.
+    - An alias method `async_do` is also available in v3.3.
 - `OacisWatcher.await_ps( ps )`
     - Block the execution until a ParameterSet "ps" becomes completed.
 - `OacisWatcher.await_all_ps( ps_list )`